-Can I listen to the meeting if I cannot attend in person? - You can listen to a live webcast of the meeting over the Internet.
-Instructions are available on the Investors page of cinfin.com approximately two weeks before the meeting.
+Can I listen to the meeting if I cannot attend in person?

+The meeting is open to all interested parties.
+You can also listen to a live webcast of the meeting if you are unable to attend.
+Instructions are available at cinfin.com/investors approximately two weeks before the meeting.
 An audio replay is available on the website within two hours after the close of the meeting.

-How can I obtain a 2014 Annual Report? - You can obtain our 2014 Annual Report on Form 10-K as filed with the SEC at no cost in several different ways.
-You may view, search or print the document online from cinfin.com/investors or www.viewproxy.com/cinfin/2015.
+How can I obtain a 2015 Annual Report?

+You can obtain our 2015 Annual Report on Form 10-K as filed with the SEC at no cost in several ways.
+You may view, search or print the document online from cinfin.com/investors or viewproxy.com/cinfin/2016.
 You may ask that a copy be mailed to you by contacting the corporate secretary of Cincinnati Financial Corporation.
 Or, you may request it directly from Shareholder Services.
 Please see the Investor Contacts page of cinfin.com/investors for details.
 These contacts are also listed at the end of this proxy statement.